wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_accounts.md

 ---
-title: eth:eth_accounts \[POST\]
+title: eth:eth_accounts - Ethereum
-description: Returns a list of account addresses a client owns.
+description: Example code for the eth:eth_accounts json-rpc method. Сomplete guide on how to use eth:eth_accounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters